misbahch6/caspo-ts/README.md

     `benchmarks/1/dataset1_cmpr_bn_1.csv`
   * `RESULTS.csv` is a CSV description of a set of Boolean Networks, as outputted by our python scripts.
-  * `python` is the python interpreter in version 2.7.X.
-On some systems, you should use `python2`.
   * The `datasets` folder contains the `DREAM 8` Challenge dataset.

 ## Usage